The 4th Amendment Protects Against Unreasonable Searches and Seizures.

 Brief History of the 4th Amendment – How to Suppress Illegally Seized Evidence from a Home

-The Fourth Amendment to the U.S. Constitution protects citizens from unreasonable searches and seizures by the government.
+The Fourth Amendment to the U.S. Constitution protects citizens from unreasonable government searches and seizures.
 It was added to the Bill of Rights in 1791 and states: “The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.”

 Courts have interpreted and reinterpreted the Fourth Amendment over the years, with changes in technology and societal norms leading to new interpretations of what constitutes an “unreasonable” search or seizure.
-The amendment has been used to strike down government actions that were deemed too intrusive, such as warrantless wiretapping and unreasonable searches of electronic devices and homes.
-If there is an illegal search of a residence, a skilled defense lawyer can seek to suppress evidence seized from the home by motion and evidentiary hearing.
+The amendment has been used to strike down government actions deemed too intrusive, such as warrantless wiretapping and unreasonable searches of electronic devices and homes.
+If there is an illegal residence search, a skilled defense lawyer can seek to suppress evidence seized from the home by motion and evidentiary hearing.

 “Do other countries have protection from unreasonable searches and seizures from homes?”